StreamElements/docs/docs/chatbot/filters/paragraph.md

 ---
 id: paragraph
-tags:
+sidebar_label: "Paragraph"
+description: "Learn how to use the Paragraph filter to manage message length in your Twitch chat using StreamElements Chatbot.
+Configure character limits, timeout durations, and custom messages."
+keywords:
+- StreamElements
 - chatbot
+- Twitch
+- paragraph filter
+- message length
-  - filters
+- chat moderation
 ---

-# Paragraph
+# Paragraph Filter

 The Paragraph filter helps manage the length of chat messages.
 It checks the number of characters in a message and compares them with the set limit.
 If a message violates this limit, the filter takes action according to the configured settings.